 Staff Member's Name: Job Title:

 Supervisor: Date:

-This Plan is being implement This Plan is being implemented in response to the following:
+This Plan is being implemente ed in response to the following:

 Incident Date: Time of Incident:

-Describe the nature of the in Describe the nature of the incident (If applicable):
+Describe the nature of the inc ident (If applicable):

-Name of Witness(es) (If appl icable):
+Name of Witness(es) (If appli cable):

 Corrective Action:

 Staff Member's Comments:

-important to make immediate ar further disciplinary action, up to - t and the failure to do so could result in n of employment.
+This form is intended to help direct the Staff Member onto a successful path in the work place.
+It is important to make immediate and sustained improvement and the failure to do so could result in further disciplinary action, up to and including termination of employment.

 Staff Member's Signature Print Name Date

 Supervisor's Signature Print Name Date

 Witness's Signature Print Name Date